 Mr. Greene’s responsibilities include strategic leadership of Water Mission’s global activities.
-His experience over the years includes time spent working on projects in Afghanistan, Belize, Dominican Republic, Guatemala, Haiti, Honduras, Indonesia, Kenya, Malawi, Pakistan, Peru, Sri Lanka, and Uganda.
+His experience over the years includes time spent working on projects in Afghanistan, Belize, Dominican Republic, Guatemala, Haiti, Honduras, Indonesia, Kenya, Malawi, Pakistan, Peru, Sri Lanka and Uganda.

 Rear Admiral (Ret), United States Navy

-Following his Navy retirement in 2006, Admiral Young worked for Oceaneering’s Advanced Technologies Divisions as the VP for Strategic Business Planning.
-Additionally, he has served as a Director on several Boards, including the Water Mission Board.
+Following his Navy retirement in 2006, Admiral Young worked for Oceaneering’s Advanced Technologies Divisions as the VP for strategic business planning.
+Additionally, he has served as a director on several boards, including the Water Mission Board.

-Charlie Young has been involved with Water Mission since 2014 – first as a volunteer in the ministry’s production facility, then as a member of the ministry’s Board of Directors, providing valuable strategic insights for Water Mission’s growth and direction.
+Charlie Young has been involved with Water Mission since 2014 – first as a volunteer in the ministry’s production facility, then as a member of the ministry’s board of directors, providing valuable strategic insights for Water Mission’s growth and direction.

 Executive Chairman, Pace Analytical Services, LLC

-Mr. Vanderboom founded Pace in 1978 and has served as CEO and President of Pace for 41 years before moving to the position of Executive Chairman in October 2019.
+Mr. Vanderboom founded Pace in 1978 and served as its CEO and president for 41 years before moving to the position of executive chairman in October 2019.
 He retired from Pace in May 2022.